7122indigogondolier/SWT_MATLABAppDesigner_code/README.md

 7. Choose the levels you want to view in the 'Levels' dropdown:
-	-Press the 'Perform SWT' button after making changes to 'Levels' dropdown to see changes -Levels value is '9-11' by default meaning its showing us 9, 10 and 11 swt levels -Maximum is '9-13' for our purposes since these levels correspond to the frequency of the CMPs we want to observe
+	-Press the 'Perform SWT' button after making changes to 'Levels' dropdown to see changes -Levels value is '9-11' by default meaning its showing us 9, 10 and 11 swt levels -Maximum is '9-13' for our purposes since these levels correspond to the frequency of the Cyclic Motor Patterns (CMPs) we want to observe in our research

 Happy Signal Processing!